-Please follow the following steps whenever the AltitudeAlert is not ACTIVE in the background
+Please follow the following steps whenever the AltitudeAlert is NOT ACTIVE in the background

 - A. Swipe UP from the bottom of the screen to reveal the DOCK. - B. Touch and Hold the AltitudeAlert Icon.
 Then DRAG it UP until the App "elongates". - C. Release your finger.
-AltitudeAlert will now be open in "Swiped in" view.
+AltitudeAlert will now be open in Slide Over mode.

-To subsequently "Swipe in/out", follow steps 2-5 below
+To subsequently use Slide Over mode, follow steps 2-5 below

-PROCEED TO 4
+PROCEED TO STEP 4

-2. With the EFB app open and in view, place your finger at the RIGHT edge of the display and "Swipe" it to the LEFT.
-A "side view pane" will open up on the right 1/3 of the the display, revealing all of your apps, arranged vertically.
+- 2. With the EFB app open and in view, place your finger at the RIGHT edge of the display and "Swipe" it to the LEFT.
+A "side view pane" will open up on the right 1/3 of the the display, revealing all of your apps, arranged vertically. - 3.
+Swipe up/down in the pane until you see the AltitudeAlert app, then launch it.
+AltitudeAlert will launch into the right 1/3 of the display (as depicted above).

-If AltitudeAlert was launched previously from this view, it will launch automatically when you "Swipe In" from the right
+If AltitudeAlert was launched previously from this view, it will launch automatically when you "Slide Over" from the right

-- 3. Swipe up/down in the pane until you see the AltitudeAlert app, then launch it.
-AltitudeAlert will launch into the right 1/3 of the display (as depicted above). - 4.
-After making your adjustments to AltitudeAlert's controls, then "Swipe" the pane back to the right to close the control panel.
-AltitudeAlert is now operating in the background. - 5.
-To re-access AltitudeAlert's controls again, repeat the steps above.
+4. After making your adjustments to AltitudeAlert's controls, then "Swipe" the pane back to the right to close the control panel.
+AltitudeAlert is now operating in the background.

+5. To re-access AltitudeAlert's controls again, repeat steps 2-4.